0:00 / 0:00

 Driving prohibitions apply 24 hours a day, seven days a week throughout Canada.
 In addition to a driving prohibition imposed by the court (the federal prohibition), the province can suspend your driver’s licence as well.
 These suspensions generally run concurrently, however, the province’s suspension may start before you go to trial and are convicted, while the federal prohibition usually starts only upon conviction.
 The provincial licence suspension may be for an even longer period than the court-imposed prohibition. .

 If you have a U.S. driver’s licence, you may still lose your licence if you are convicted of impaired driving in Canada.
-Contact Frank Genesee to find out the specific consequences that you may be facing if you are convicted of the charges against you.
+Contact Nick Cake to find out the specific consequences that you may be facing if you are convicted of the charges against you.

 Penalties are becoming harsher